The Gay Falcon: Plot

 By this point, Gay suspects Gardner arranged to have her diamond "stolen" so she could collect on the insurance.
 The flower was a signal, indicating to whom Gardner was to give the jewel.
 It should have been Retana.
-Gay and Helen break into his apartment, but have to hide when the owner enters.
+Gay and Helen break into his apartment but have to hide when Retana enters.
 He realizes someone has been there and opens a secret compartment to check if it has been found.
 Relieved, he leaves the room.
 Gay sneaks in and takes a gun he finds in the compartment, fairly certain it was used to shoot Weber.
 The police confirm it is the murder weapon.

-Meanwhile, Gay calls Elinor to warn her to stay away from the killer, but she believes he is lying out of jealousy and tells Retana so.
-Forewarned, Retana goes to Gay's apartment, ties up his servant Jerry (Willie Fung) and demands the diamond at gunpoint when Gay returns.
+Meanwhile, Gay calls Elinor to warn her to stay away from Retana but she believes he is lying out of jealousy and tells Retana so.
+Forewarned, Retana goes to Gay's apartment, ties up his servant Jerry and demands the diamond at gunpoint when Gay returns.
 He is frightened off when he mistakes Helen at the door for the police.

 Now certain about his theory, Gay goes to see Maxine, taking Inspector Waldeck along.
 She tells them she has been receiving threats, so they stand guard in the living room while she sleeps.
-Retana enters through her bedroom window, but when he lunges at her, Gay and Waldeck charge in.
+Retana enters through her bedroom window but when he lunges at her, Gay and Waldeck charge in.
 They are puzzled when Retana collapses and dies.
 Then Gay finds a hypodermic needle on the floor.
 Gay stops Maxine from stepping on it and destroying the incriminating fingerprints.
 He reveals that she, her husband Weber and Retana were responsible for the thefts.
-The Webers decided to betray Retana, but he found out.
+Maxine and Weber decided to betray Retana but he found out.
 Gay realized she must be involved when Goldie was kidnapped; nobody else knew where Goldie was at the time.